zotonic/zotonic_mod_mailgun/README.md

 Mailgun reports sending progress back to a webhook.

-The webhook, to be configured at mailgun, is at: `/mailgun-webhook` The `mod_mailgun.mailgun_webhook_secret` config key MUST be configured for this to work.
+The webhook, to be configured at mailgun, is at: `/mailgun-webhook`

+The config key `mod_mailgun.webhook_secret` MUST be configured for this to work.

 If mailgun reports that the email is sent to the next MTA then in the email log it is shown as `relayed`.